Women’s March Chicago 2018: March to the Polls FAQs

 Are you affiliated with the larger march and rally of a similar name happening in Washington, DC?

-We are not directly affiliated with Women’s March on Washington, DC, but we honor that march by holding ours on the same day.
-It’s our goal to amplify the positive message of the DC March and more than 100 other women’s marches held that day, but we have our own Identity and Mission Statements.
-See this website for a listing of women’s marches happening on January 21: http://womensmarchonamerica.org.
+We are not directly affiliated with Women’s March on Washington, DC, but we honor the sentiments of the DC march.
+It’s our goal to amplify the positive message that came out of the DC March and more than 400 other women’s marches held that day around the world, but we have our own Identity and Mission Statements.

 Is the March organization diverse?